 WR1, The Seeds of an Idea

 They say that necessity is the mother of invention.
 It’s not quite true.
-The world had been spinning quietly five million years ago without the wheel, and nobody needed it.
-Then some bright spark tried tying two spinning whorls together and rolled them down a slope, and the kid had wheels, and everything changed!
+The world had been spinning quietly five million years ago without the wheel, and nobody needed it, until some bright spark tried tying two spinning whorls together and rolled them down a slope, and the kid had wheels: and everything changed!

 Whereas necessity requires design, and skill requires 10,000 hours of doing it, invention is the product of an idle mind, However, there are short cuts.

 Inventing things can be lots of fun.
 It’s like conjuring things up from nothing.
 Then you put everything into it that you can think of that might be useful but, following that writer and aviation pioneer Antoine de St Exupéry’s dictum that “Perfection is achieved not when there is nothing left to add, but when there’s nothing left to take away” then you skin it down to perfection.

 My first router table was a nice little Elu 96 placed upside down under a sheet of plywood: the fence for it was a clean stick of wood screwed down at one end and clamped at the other.
 It was useful at the time (this was 1983) for rebates and grooving but, I couldn’t see where I was cutting, it was difficult to adjust the router to the correct depth of cut, and it did not seem to make any actual joints.

 An idle moment gave me the idea of turning the router the right way up and tracking the wood under it somehow, pointing to a drawing of dovetails on the left with a cutter, cutting on the right: and so the WoodRat was born.